bessagroup/f3dasm/paper/paper.md

 # Statement of need
 <!-- A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work. -->

 The use of state-of-the-art data-driven methods for innovative structural and materials design has demonstrated their potential in various studies [@Aage2017; @Schelling2021].
-The `f3dasm` framework is aimed at researchers who seek to incorporate structures and materials modeling with modern machine learning tools in a data-driven approach.
+The `f3dasm` framework is aimed at researchers who seek to develop such data-driven methods for structural & material modeling by incorporating modern machine learning tools.
 The framework integrates the following fields:

 - Design of experiments, in which input variables describing the microstructure, structure, properties and external conditions of the system to be evaluated are determined and sampled;
 - Data generation, typically through computational analysis, resulting in the creation of a material response database;
 - Machine learning, in which a surrogate model is trained to fit experimental findings;
 - Optimization, where we try to iteratively improve the model to obtain a superior design.

-Nevertheless, `f3dasm` is designed as a *modular* framework, consisting of both core and extended features.
+`f3dasm` is designed as a *modular* framework, consisting of both core and extended features, allowing user-specific instantiations of one or more steps from the above list.

 The *core* functionality of the framework comprises the following features: